 Corresponding author: longhino@cab.cnea.gov.ar

 Abstract.
 The RA6 BNCT facility consists of an epithermal neutron beam adapted in order to soften its spectrum and produce a thermal flux maximum at approximately 1cm depth in hydrogenated materials.
-Due to design limitations non-negligible components of photon and fast neutron contamination are present in the functional beam.
+Due to design limitations, non-negligible components of photon and fast neutron contamination are present in the functional beam.
 Thus, the accurate knowledge of the relative sensitivity to each component for usual instrumentation becomes relevant as all the three fields may influence its functionality.
 Particularly, dosimeters are calibrated comparing their performance against a reference instrument or in a reference radiation field.
 In this way, the photon sensitivity of a dosimeter is obtained from a calibration with an isotopic source (e.g.: 60Co, 137Cs), thermal neutron sensitivity is obtained at the reactor´s thermal column, and fast neutron sensitivity in a fast neutron beam.
 In Argentina, photon calibration is performed at the Ezeiza SSDL, but thermal and fast neutron calibrations are usually unfeasible since no pure beams of the respective spectra are easily attainable in the needed geometry.
 The ionization chambers used for the characterization and dosimetry at the RA6 facility depend on neutron sensitivities evaluated from theoretical basis, with experimental validation in a particular condition of homogeneous absorbers in the case of the thermal neutron sensitivity.
 However, the fast neutron sensitivities can only be compared with bibliographic data.
 In order to fill this gap, as well as to provide the means to obtain the sensitivity factors for all three main radiation fields in a mixed field such as the one present in our facility, an adaptation to the beam exit is under design.
-This device is conceived as a mobile artifact - placed next to the beam exit- constructed by a thick neutron shield surrounding a centered through-opening, the exit of the calibration beam.
+This device is conceived as a mobile artifact placed next to the beam exit- constructed by a thick neutron shield surrounding a centered through-opening, the exit of the calibration beam.
 In this central opening a set of filters and collimators can be placed or removed, becoming possible to modify selectively the resulting fluence of a given radiation field.
 Thus, the sensitivity of a given dosimeter or detector could be inferred from the behavior of the total response induced in the calibration beam by making use of chosen configurations.
 This work presents the calculation evaluations performed in order to attain the filters and collimators configurations that optimize the separation of variables in the measurement on this mixed field.
 All evaluations were done with MCNP5 based on the actual spectra of the BNCT.
 All studied materials and geometries were selected based on availability and ease of construction.

 Introduction